Penang Itinerary How To Spend 1 to 5 Days in Penang, Malaysia by JetSettingFools.com

 Penang Food and Drink

-Some people say the best thing to do in Penang is eat – which is why we dedicate an entire section of this Things To Do in Penang blog post to food.
-Even on a short trip to Penang, visitors should get a taste of the local food.
-We also include a few tips for where to go in Penang at night for a few drinks.
+Some people say the best thing to do in Penang is eat – which is why we dedicate an entire section to food!
+We also include a few tips for where to go in Penang at night.

 Penang Foodie Haven

-If you are wondering what to do in George Town, Penang for dinner, there is no need to agonize.
-Some foodies have labeled Penang as a Food Capital of the World for the incredible street food offerings that can be found throughout the city.
-In fact, many people travel to Penang just for the food (and we don’t blame them!).
+Some have labeled Penang as a Food Capital of the World for their incredible offerings.
+In fact, many people travel here just to sample the cuisine, and we don’t blame them!

-Penang food attractions include an array of cuisine – such as traditional Malay, Chinese and Indian dishes.
-We’ve heard it’s nearly impossible to have a bad meal in Penang, but we have a few meal suggestions for those interested in creating their own Penang food trip itinerary.
+The types of food in Penang include Malay, Chinese and Indian dishes.
+We’ve heard it’s nearly impossible to have a bad meal, but still have a few suggestions!

 Char Koay Teow